ReganRyanNZ/songbase/README.md

 This was first a Rails app, now it uses React to allow state management and offline navigation.
 Instead of maintaining two separate apps, the frontend and backend are (somewhat mashed) together in this project.
 The main difference is that React is served through a Rails gem, and importing/exporting JS components doesn't work like a regular React project.

+## Devops/architecture stack

+- This is a Ruby on Rails site, the server runs ruby
+- The front end is mostly React, served by the Rails server (not a separate code-base)
+- PWA configuration means the front end runs disconnected from the server, only pinging for data sync updates on page reload.
+- The Rails server is hosted on Heroku
+- The database is Postgres, hosted on Neon

 ## Features

 - Users can view lyrics and chords to songs